-A home gym is a common term that refers to any workout area that you set up at home.
+A home gym is a common term that refers to any workout area you set up at home.
 But if you are referring to products here, it pertains to single-purchase equipment sets (also called multi-gym) that have been smartly designed and carefully constructed to deliver a range of workouts that help to strengthen, tone, and develop different muscle groups simultaneously.

-There are various brands in the market, and if you are looking for best home gyms under $500, you get to pick from various models that function well and deliver fantastic results in this range.
+There are various brands in the market, and if you are looking for the best home gyms under $500, you get to pick from various models that function well and deliver fantastic results in this range.

 In a hurry, here are our top 6 picks of the best multiple home gym under $500: